This small group experiences provides intimate encounters with flatback turtles, while supporting a long term scientific research project.

 Ocean View Ensuite Villa, Single room – $3,990

 4 or 8 nights four star accommodation at the award winning Eco Beach Resort • transfers from Broome • 2 experienced naturalist guides / turtle researchers •3.5 hour eco cruise on Roebuck Bay • turtle viewing and monitoring activities • meals as indicated

 The turtle program takes place during Eco Beach resorts low season when the resort restaurant, guided tours and activities only operate over the weekends.

 Alcoholic beverages • travel to the Broome departure point • optional extra tours and water sport equipment • travel insurance

-Returns: Day 4 or 6 at approximately 12pm to Broome accommodation or airport.
+Returns: Day 5 at approximately 12pm to Broome accommodation or airport.

 Pre and Post Tour Accommodation